DaRealRoyal/TacticalFlatpak/README.md

 ## Installing

-I'm hosting this Tactical Math Returns Flatpak on my own Flatpak Repo.
+I'm hosting this Flatpak on my own Flatpak Repo.
 You can install it from there like this:

 ```bash
 flatpak install https://flatpak.nils.moe/com.DaRealRoyal.TacticalMathReturns.flatpakref